Racist comments could end careers of powerful LA politicians - NewsBreak

 Racist comments could end careers of powerful LA politicians

-Those careers could soon come to an abrupt end as Kevin de Leon, Nury Martinez and Gil Cedillo face enormous pressure to resign, including from President Joe Biden .
+Those careers are now in jeopardy as Kevin de Leon, Nury Martinez and Gil Cedillo face enormous backlash to comments, made nearly a year ago, that were revealed this week.

 The recording captured a crude conversation between the three council members and a powerful labor union leader that included language to mock their colleagues while discussing the city's redistricting process.